audrkendr/footnotes/README.md

 5. **Open** a Pull Request

 Have ideas on how to make this tool better for developers?
-Open an issue or reach out to me directly on [LinkedIn](https://www.linkedin.com/in/akendr/).
+Open an issue or reach out to me directly on [X](https://x.com/AudreyDevelops) or [LinkedIn](https://www.linkedin.com/in/akendr/).